Damianla/NCRP-1/README.md

 ```
 minimap2 -x ava-pb -t 32 reads.fq reads.fq > overlaps.paf
 ```
-The file overlaps.paf is used by NCRP via --paf.

 You can provide the graph in two formats:
 - minimap2 PAF(--paf) : NCRP parses the file and builds an overlap graph,keeping the best overlap for each read pair.